Usually responds within 1 day

 UN sustainablity goals this host is trying to achieve

 Cultural exchange and learning opportunities

 1) Travellers will be in position to experience a new culture, learn new languages and get to enjoy the Ugandan food and delicacies including matooke, sweet potatoes, Luwombo, local greens which are not only tasty but nutritious too.

 2) Visitors will also have a chance to get skills in our Climate Change solutions and experience at first hand on how we tackle Climate Change in Uganda and will take back these skills back to their home Country and implement them.

 3) Travellers will also get a chance of touring the beautiful country that Uganda is.
-They will visit the source of River Nile( the longest in Africa), Lake Victoria, Bujagali and Sipi Falls, Mountains of the moon and the Chimpazees in Bwindi impenetrable National Park
+They will visit the source of River Nile( the longest in Africa), Lake Victoria, Bujagali and Sipi Falls, Mountains of the moon and the Chimpazees in Bwindi impenetrable National Park.

 1)Travellers are required to be people who love the environment, clean air and water.
-They should have a passion for mother nature and should be ones who don't mind getting their hands dirty during the tree planting exercise.
+They should have a passion for Mother Nature and should be ones who don't mind getting their hands dirty during the tree planting exercise.

-2)They should between 18 - 75 years of age both male and female, from any religion, race, color and tribe.
+2)They should between 18 - 65 years of age both male and female, from any religion, race, color and tribe.

 3) Our travellers should also be in position to work with children of all age groups because our Project works mainly with School Children.

 4) Sometimes you will be required to go teach in the Schools alone but with the help of a Teaching Coordinator whom you will find at the School (s).